 Supplies and materials are any consumable item having an acquisition unit cost of less than $1,000.
 These costs should be project-specific, reasonable and based on actual or historical use.
 It is not necessary to break down each individual item, but a general description and amount by general classification should be provided (e.g. glassware, test tubes, or chemicals).

 Publication costs consist of the documenting, preparing, publishing, disseminating, page and reprint charges, and sharing of project findings and supporting material.
 Budgets should be based on actual experience with an inflation factor built in for future years.

 If a portion of the work is to be completed by another institution, we will need an Information and Compliance Form for Subrecipients signed by an authorized representative of the sub-contractor’s institution, stating their willingness to participate with the University on the proposed project.
 The sub-contractor will need to provide our office with a statement of work, budget, budget justification and F&A Rate Agreement.
 Facilities and Administrative costs are charged on the first $25,000 of each sub-contract.

 Consultants are independent contractors, not employees, who provide a service that cannot be performed satisfactorily by existing University personnel during the performance of the project.
 The consultant costs should include the period of service or the number of days on the project, the professional fee, travel expenses and other related expenses.
-Consultants must provide a letter of intent to Sponsored Program Services.
+Consultants should provide a letter of intent to Sponsored Program Services.